Shagya-Arabian/Russian Warmblood

 Flash’s dam Bajara Silver SH was bred by Shelley Child at Sterling Shagyas.
 Bajara is by Sterling Silver AF, who combined the blood of Shandor and Oman, two foundation Shagya stallions in the US.
 Sterling was the highest-scoring stallion at his NASS Inspection tour, and has produced athletic, versatile offspring.
 He passes on bone, height, outstanding movement, and a kind, willing temperament.
 Flash’s pedigree features sex-balanced linebreeding to O’Bajar through the full brothers Osiris and Oman—essentially doubling O’Bajar’s influence with the added genetic diversity of full brothers producing both male and female siblings in blood.

-The foal’s dam Khvida of Solstice (Katie) represents one of the most interesting pedigrees in the Russian Warmblood reconstruction project.
+The foal’s dam Khvida of Solstice (Katie) is a very special mare: she is one of the few Russian warmblood mares in North America with a full Russian pedigree.
 Her sire Izar was imported from Russia by Alexandr Chterba from the Starozhilovsky State Stud, where he was graded Elite-1 at his bonitirovka.
 He was owned and trained by Nanette Sexton of Palm Beach—a Harvard Ph.D. and great-niece of sculptor Alexander Calder—who trained him to Grand Prix.
 Izar was a striking black stallion standing approximately 16.1–16.2hh with excellent conformation.
 Katie therefore carries proven upper-level dressage genetics through her sire.

 Katie’s dam 4039 Khvoia is a purebred Akhal-Teke imported from Russia by Tito Pontecorvo, arguably the most important figure in American Akhal-Teke breeding history.
 Pontecorvo—son of the famous nuclear physicist Bruno Pontecorvo—bred approximately 900 purebred Akhal-Tekes over his career in Russia, working with the legendary Vladimir Petrovich Shamborant, founder of Russian Akhal-Teke breeding.
 In 1997, facing threats from corrupt officials, Pontecorvo fled Russia and evacuated 75 of his best horses to Texas—selecting them from a herd of over 250.
 Khvoia was among those chosen, representing one of ten Akhal-Teke lines Pontecorvo preserved to maintain genetic diversity.
 At the time of his departure, more than half of international Akhal-Teke champions were bred by Pontecorvo.